 The Draft Plan largely continues the existing coastal management regime but with a number of important changes, particularly to bring it in line with the Government’s revised New Zealand Coastal Policy Statement.

 On this page you'll find links to the Draft Plan, a background and summary document, and various technical papers.
-Informal feedback on the Draft Plan has now closed and a formal consultation process will take place in 2017.
+Informal feedback on the Draft Plan has now closed and a formal consultation process will take place later in 2017.